TransactionValue

 *These numbers are for illustration purpose only.
 Actual numbers may vary.

-There are various types of margin that can be used in the margin calculator.
-These are as follows:
+Below are the different types of margins that you can use in the margin calculator.

 Gross Margin Formula

-Finally, to determine how much you can spend for an item, given your margin and revenue (or profit), do the following:
+• To calculate how much you can spend for an item, given your margin and revenue (or profit), use:

 How to Calculate Profit Margin